Zebiano/projeto_SG/README.md

 In order to run our little project, clone this repository to your machine and run `npm run server`.
 Make sure to allow notifications when prompted!

 # PointerLock Controls Tutorial
-So, I'm currently in the process of writing every little thing that comes to my mind that might help others use PointerLock Controls in THREE.js since there's not that much info on how to use PLC on the internet.
+So, I'm currently in the process of writing every little thing that comes to my mind that might help others use PointerLock Controls in THREE.js, since there's not that much info on how to use PLC on the internet.
 In case you are trying to create a project that has one of the above mentioned features, feel free to take a look at our code and to read through this "article"!

 ## Set up PointerLock Controls
-Ok, the first thing you'll want to do is download or copy the [PointerLock File](https://threejs.org/examples/misc_controls_pointerlock.html) from THREE.js (`Cntrl + U` and then click on "js/controls/PointerLockControls.js") or from this repo under the libs folder, though keep in mind it might be outdated.
+Ok, the first thing you'll want to do is download or copy the [PointerLock File](https://threejs.org/examples/misc_controls_pointerlock.html) from THREE.js (`Cntrl + U` and then click on "js/controls/PointerLockControls.js").
+You can also get it from this repo under the libs folder, though keep in mind it might be outdated.

 #### The following next steps will explain one-by-one how to implement PLC onto your project.
 If you think you're good enough to do it yourself go check the `/libs/presets/pointerlockFile.html` file.
 It's a trimmed version of the example in the THREE.js docs which contains only the essentials of PLC and a floor.
 But if you aren't that sure about yourself, we got you covered!
 Just follow the following steps carefully and you should be good to go:

-**The first thing** to do is edit your .html file.
+**The first thing** to do, is edit your `.html` file.
 PLC needs a blocker div in order to get access to your mouse only after you've clicked on the screen.
-Add this to your .html file:
+Add this to your `.html` file:
 ```html
 <div id="blocker">
     <div id="instructions">